Digital Twins applications presented by Spoke 9 researchers at iNE(S)T-working

 Vicenza, 16th February 2024

-«The digital world is the unifying thread among the diverse vocations of universities within iNEST»: these were the opening words by Prof. Mara Thiene from the University of Padua as she welcomed over 300 researchers involved yesterday into iNE(S)T-working—a networking meeting for all iNEST leaders and recruits.
-The research activities of Spoke 9 constitute a pivotal element within the overarching vision of digitalization upheld by iNEST: Digital Twins (DTs) emerge as drivers of innovation in many sectors, as evidenced during a parallel session of iNE(S)T-working, which also showcased insights from Spokes 1 and 8.
-Introduced by the Spoke 9 Leader for SISSA, Prof. Gianluigi Rozza, three Spoke 9 researchers captivated attendees by showcasing various applications of DTs.
+«The digital world is the unifying thread among the diverse vocations of universities within iNEST»: these were the opening words by Prof. Mara Thiene from the University of Padua as she welcomed over 300 researchers involved yesterday into iNE(S)T-working—a networking meeting for all iNEST coordinators and recruits.
+The research activities of Spoke 9 constitute a pivotal element within the overarching vision of digitalization upheld by iNEST: Digital Twins (DTs) emerge as drivers of innovation in many sectors, as evidenced during a parallel session of iNE(S)T-working focused on Spoke 9, which also included insights from Spokes 1 and 8.
+Introduced by the Spoke coordinator, Prof. Gianluigi Rozza, three Spoke 9 researchers showcased various applications of DTs.